Living Together Guidelines

 Here’s some of my past writing about Nextdoor.com

-Yes, Yes Marsha, also has some good thinking of the challenges of moving. to a new city and making new friends
+Yes, Yes Marsha, also has some good thinking about the challenges of moving. to a new city and making new friends

 12.20.21 – article on the difficulty of making friends as adults.